bitnami/charts/bitnami/kafka/README.md

 - `sasl.interbroker.user`/`sasl.interbroker.password`:  when enabling SASL authentication for inter-broker communications.
 - `sasl.controller.user`/`sasl.controller.password`:  when enabling SASL authentication for controller communications.

-In order to configure TLS authentication/encryption, you **can** create a secret per Kafka broker you have in the cluster containing the Java Key Stores (JKS) files: the truststore (`kafka.truststore.jks`) and the keystore (`kafka.keystore.jks`).
+In order to configure TLS authentication/encryption, you **can** create a secret per Kafka node you have in the cluster containing the Java Key Stores (JKS) files: the truststore (`kafka.truststore.jks`) and the keystore (`kafka.keystore.jks`).
 Then, you need pass the secret names with the `tls.existingSecret` parameter when deploying the chart.

 > **Note**: If the JKS files are password protected (recommended), you will need to provide the password to get access to the keystores.
-To do so, use the `tls.password` parameter to provide your password.
+To do so, use the `tls.keystorePassword` and `tls.truststorePassword` parameters to provide your passwords.

-For instance, to configure TLS authentication on a Kafka cluster with 2 Kafka brokers use the commands below to create the secrets:
+For instance, to configure TLS authentication on a Kafka cluster with 2 Kafka nodes use the commands below to create the secrets:

 ```console
 kubectl create secret generic kafka-jks-0 --from-file=kafka.truststore.jks=./kafka.truststore.jks --from-file=kafka.keystore.jks=./kafka-0.keystore.jks